1-stable fluctuations in branching Brownian motion at critical temperature II: general functionals: Introduction

-Branching Brownian motion (BBM) is a branching Markov process defined as follows.
+\paragraph{Definitions.} Branching Brownian motion (BBM) is a branching Markov process defined as follows.
 Initially, there is a single particle at the origin.
 Each particle moves according to a Brownian motion with variance $\sigma^2>0$ and drift $\rho \in \R$, during an exponentially distributed time of parameter $\lambda > 0$ and then splits into a random number of new particles, chosen accordingly to a reproduction law~$\mu$.
 These new particles start the same process from their place of birth, behaving independently of the others.
 The system goes on indefinitely, unless there is no particle at some time.
-This paper is the sequel of \cite{maillardpain2018-1} by the authors, where more motivations for the study of BBM are given.
-Let $L$ denote a random variable on $\N \coloneqq \{ 0, 1, \dots \}$ with law $\mu$.
-Our assumptions in this paper concerning the reproduction law are